Questions and Answers

-Question: What is the reporting requirement under the Convention?
+Question: What are the reporting requirements under the Convention?

 Answer: Article 21.1 of the Convention requires all Parties to submit to the Conference of the Parties (COP), through the Convention Secretariat, periodic reports on their implementation of the Convention.